virus-informatics/PLANT/README.md

 ## Trained model
 The PLANT model, trained on data up to the 2024 Southern Hemisphere season (full model), is available on the Hugging Face repository:
 **TheSatoLab-UTokyo/PLANT**
+Altough the original model used in the preprint, please use the model in **variants/PLANT_fixed**.

 ## Google Colab notebook
 A Colab notebook for embedding your sequences of interest onto the antigenic map constructed by the full model is available at the following link: